Floer theory and flips: Associahedra

-since only the ratios of the weightings of leaves must be preserved by the isomorphisms.
-In particular, if $\Gamma$ is a type with a single weighted leaf and no vertices, the outgoing edge may be unforgettable or forgettable, assigning a weighting on the leaf will be irrelevant and $\ol{\M}_\Gamma$ will be a point. \end{remark}
+since only the ratios of the weightings of leaves must be preserved by the isomorphisms, see \eqref{scalar}.
+In particular, if $\Gamma$ is a type with a single weighted leaf $e \in \Edge_{\rightarrow}^{\greyt}(\Gamma)$ and no vertices, $\Ver(\Gamma) = \emptyset$, the outgoing edge may be unforgettable or forgettable, the weightings on the leaf are irrelevant and $\M_\Gamma$ is a point. \end{remark}

-The moduli spaces admit universal curves, which admit partitions into one and two-dimensional parts.
-For any combinatorial type $\Gamma$ let $\ol{\U}_\Gamma$ denote {\em universal treed disk} consisting of isomorphism classes of pairs $(C,z)$ where $C$ is a treed disk of type $\Gamma$ and $z$ is a point in $C$, possibly on a disk component, sphere component, or one of the edges of the tree.
+In general moduli spaces of stable curves only admit universal curves in an orbifold sense.
+In the setting here orbifold singularities are absent and the moduli spaces of stable treed disks admit honest universal curves.
+For any stable combinatorial type $\Gamma$ let $\ol{\U}_\Gamma$ denote {\em universal treed disk} consisting of isomorphism classes of pairs $(C,z)$ where $C$ is a treed disk of type $\Gamma$ and $z$ is a point in $C$, possibly on a disk component $S_v \cong \{ |z| \leq 1 \}$, a sphere component $S_v \cong \P^1$, or one of the edges $e$ of the tree part $T \subset C$.
 The map

 is the universal projection.
 Because of the stability condition, there is a natural bijection